 "Cry God for Harry, England and Saint George!"

 According to Shakespeare Henry V, 'Plantagenet', is supposed to have spoken those words.
 If he had most of his men wouldn't have understood him.
-St George was officially 'adopted' as patron saint of England at the Council of Oxford in AD 1222, his feast day 23rd April.
-By and large only the literate or nobility knew who Saint George was.
+St George had been officially 'adopted' as patron saint of England at the Council of Oxford in AD 1222, his feast day 23rd April, although by and large only the literate or nobility knew who Saint George was.
 Henry was king and you cheered the king when he'd made a speech (in wartime or at any time), whether you knew what he'd said or not.
 End of..

 For the uninitiated, 'George' was born in Cappadocia, modern day Turkey in the 3rd Century AD to a noble family, Roman citizens by birthright.
 He refused to attack Christians and was made an example of, i.e., martyred in a nasty manner dreamed up by a Roman emperor.

 We have native born martyrs, like Saint Alban (also a Roman citizen but born and raised in Britannia Major) or Saint Oswald, the Northumbrian king killed by pagan King Penda of Mercia in the 7th Century AD.
-We also had Saint Eadward, touching whose tomb was supposed to have cured the faithful.
+We also had Saint Eadward, the touching of whose tomb was supposed to have cured the faithful.
 What was wrong with them?
-Okay, Alban was a Romano-Celt and Eadward was of the Saxon Cerdic line, but they came from here.
-Saint Oswald has churches dedicated to him all over the North of England and across in Europe.
+Okay, Alban was a Romano-Celt and Eadward was of the Saxon Cerdic line, but they were born here, as was Saint Oswald.
+He has churches dedicated to him all over the North of England and across in Europe as far as the Alps (St Oswald bei Kleinkircheim in western Carinthia).
 How didn't he qualify as patron saint?
 Well the people who decided on George weren't English either, most of them anyway.
 They were of Norman or Angevin descent, the ruling classes.
 The ruling classes of today might bring on a rethink?
 It might confuse radical nationalists for a start.
 The British National Party who model themselves on the Nazis (Germans) and worship Hitler would be out on a limb.

 Thanks for your attention.
-Have a think about it and let me know in the poll above about your feelings on your origins or about this question in the comments box below...
+Have a think about it and let me know in the poll about your feelings on your origins or about this question in the comments box below.